Democracy in America by Alexis de Tocqueville

 Why Tocqueville’s Democracy in America Still Matters

-Tocqueville’s Democracy in America endures not because it offers answers, but because it forces us to sit with the contradictions.
-He didn’t simplify democracy into a slogan.
-He laid it bare—as a constant balancing act between competing values: freedom and equality, individual rights and the common good, local control and national identity.
-It was never neat.
-And it was never guaranteed.
+Tocqueville’s Democracy in America endures because it refuses to disguise contradictions.
+He never reduced democracy to a slogan.
+He described it as a constant balancing act between freedom and equality, individual rights and the common good, local authority and national identity.
+It was messy, unstable, and never guaranteed.

-He didn’t claim democracy would deliver justice.
-He said it could—but only if people were willing to work for it.
+He did not promise that democracy would deliver justice.
+He argued that it could, but only if citizens committed themselves to protecting it.

-Will we choose to govern ourselves, or let someone else do it for us?
+Will we govern ourselves, or allow others to do it in our place?

 Typos?
 Not on our watch.
 This article has been fact-checked and finessed by our eagle-eyed editors.
 Have more to contribute or see something worth calling out?
 Let us know.